Cystic Fibrosis

 • Abdominal pain and bloating

-• Parents may report the child tastes particularly salty when they kiss them, due to the concentrated salt in the sweat
+Parents may report that the child tastes salty when they kiss them due to the concentration of sweat.

 • Nasal polyps